mohamadsol525-dot/data-analysis-portfolio/Project-01-Bike-Rental/README.md

 **Do Casual and Registered users behave as one customer segment, or do they represent two distinct behavioral groups?**

-## Analytical Approach
+## Analytical Framework

-The project uses a structured exploratory data analysis approach covering:
+The analysis follows a structured exploratory data analysis approach, moving from overall customer behavior to temporal patterns, environmental factors, and extreme events.

+The main analytical areas include:

 - Customer segmentation
 - Annual growth analysis